RobinClaassen/ruleset/simple.md

 # Simplified Ruleset

 The following rules are intended to be a simplified copy of the RMCT standard ruleset.
 This is a less imposing version but all official ruling decisions should follow the official ruleset.
+This is Robin testing out how the suggesting fuctionality works on GitHub.

 # Section I: How to win
 1. Gather the required blocks on the victory monument.